Changing Class Members in Python

-In the previous fact, we have seen that Python doesn’t have static keyword.
-All variables that are assigned a value in class declaration are class variables
+In the previous fact, we have seen that Python doesn’t have the static keyword.
+All variables that are assigned a value in the class declaration are class variables.

 Initially a.stream = cse b.stream = cse After changing a.stream a.stream = ece b.stream = cse

-We should change class variables using class name only.
+We should change class variables using class names only.

 This article is contributed by Nikhil Kumar Singh.
 If you like GeeksforGeeks and would like to contribute, you can also write an article and mail your article to email@example.com.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above

 Attention geek!
 Strengthen your foundations with the Python Programming Foundation Course and learn the basics.